Hsien-HsiuLiao/solana-developer-bootcamp-2024/README.md

 ## Security Considerations

 None of the projects within this bootcamp have been properly audited and may contain security vulnerabilities.
 Do not use any of the code in this bootcamp in production without a proper security audit.

+Youtube notes (blockchain basics):
+- smart contracts are like APIs except they are invoked by instructions rather than requests, and write their changes to the blockchain